 2. Who is eligible for the Disability Tax Credit?

 Individuals eligible for the Disability Tax Credit should have impairment in physical or mental functions that has lasted or is expected to last for a continuous period of at least 12 months.
 A qualified practitioner certifies that the impairment is severe and prolonged.
 Qualified practitioners are doctors, optometrists, audiologists, occupational therapists, physiotherapists, psychologists and speech-language pathologists.

 3. Which physical and mental disabilities affecting an individual could make him/her eligible for the Disability Tax Credit?

 To see the list of disabilities eligible for tax credit please visit our “Disabilities List” page.

-4. Will I still be legible to apply for a Disability Tax Credit even if I do not have a taxable income because my disability prevented me from going to work?
+4. Will I still be legible to apply for the Disability Tax Credit even if I do not have a taxable income because my disability prevented me from going to work?

 Yes.
 The Disability Tax Credit can be transferred to supporting family members to reduce their taxable income.
-Eligibility for Disability Tax Credit is not determined by your annual taxable income.
+Eligibility for the Disability Tax Credit is not solely determined by your annual taxable income.

 Yes.
 The Disability Tax Credit can be transferred to supporting family members so that the child with disability can claim the Disability Tax Credit.